-The Ajax valve connects to the town supply water, to keep the loop full of water all the time.This can be as easy as connecting the garden hose to the Ajax Valve.
+The Ajax valve connects to the town supply water, to keep the closed loop full of water all the time.This can be as easy as connecting the garden hose to the Ajax Valve.

 Fill the loop up with the town supply water.
 Turn the Ajax pressure screw until the water exits out the top of the open vent, then turn it back one turn.
 Stopping the water from flowing out the vent.
 This is called the water head.

-Light the heater, The heater needs to be running at 400C to heat water around 99-100 degrees C.
+Light the heater, The heater needs to be running at 400C to heat water around 85-100 degrees C.

 If your using a pump turn it on to circulate the water, or you will hear a few bangs as the hot water tries to move the stubborn cold water, if using thermosyphon system.
 This is the noise of the water being pushed up the pipes, it will stop once the water warms up and starts moving.